Interpreting risk scores

 Fiction gating

 fiction(0..1): how much the conversation reads as fiction/roleplay.
-High fiction with no corroborating distress signals won't escalate to watch/danger.authenticity(0..1): counter-signal.
+High fiction with no corroborating distress signals won't liftsalienceabove the watch threshold.authenticity(0..1): counter-signal.
 Markers of register-authentic distress (direct appeals, frame breaks out of RP, out-of-character meta-comments).

-continuously, not as a hard on/off.
-A fiction scene with a genuine-distress
+thresholds continuously, not as a hard on/off.
+A fiction scene with a

-break in it (high authenticity despite high fiction) can still trigger
+genuine-distress break in it (high authenticity despite high

-watch.
-This is deliberate: some users use roleplay as a way to approach
+deliberate: some users use roleplay as a way to approach real

 subject attribution